 - Does not interfere with or can be worked around English classes, if the newcomer is pursuing these.

-- Enables newcomer to explore the appeal of working in specific work sectors (short-term, without committing to a full-time job)
+- Enables the newcomer to explore the appeal of working in specific work sectors (short-term, without committing to a full-time job).

-- Offers a path to desired Year 3 and later compensation
+- Offers a path to desired later compensation.

 - Yields experience that is relevant to the newcomer’s longer-term employment goals.